em-scrn/buildwithem-site/README.md

 - Route53 for DNS management
 - ACM for SSL certificates

-## 📝 Blog Content

-This blog focuses on DevOps practices, cloud architecture, and automation strategies.
-Recent topics include:

-- **AI-Assisted Development**: Using Claude AI to accelerate development workflows
-- **Infrastructure as Code**: Terraform best practices and real-world implementations
-- **CI/CD Optimization**: GitHub Actions and deployment automation
-- **Cloud Architecture**: AWS services and architectural patterns

-## 🤝 Contributing

-This is a personal blog repository, but if you notice any issues or have suggestions:

-1. Fork the repository
-2. Create a feature branch
-3. Submit a pull request

 ## 📄 License

 This project is open source and available under the [MIT License](LICENSE).